Engee documentation

 Block n-D Lookup Table generates output data by searching or evaluating table values based on input values.

-Do not match the index values in the datasets of the reference points, but are within the range.
+They do not match the index values in the reference point datasets, but they are within the range.

 Interpolates the corresponding table values using the selected Interpolation method.

-Do not match the index values in the datasets of the reference points and are out of range.
+They do not correspond to the index values in the reference point datasets and are out of range.

 Other blocks that perform equivalent operations

-You can use the Interpolation Using Prelookup block with the Prelookup block to perform an equivalent operation to the n-D Lookup Table.
-This combination of blocks provides more flexibility, which can lead to more efficient modelling for linear interpolations.
+You can use the block Interpolation Using Prelookup with a block Prelookup to perform an equivalent operation with n-D Lookup Table.
+This combination of blocks provides more flexibility, which can lead to more efficient modeling for linear interpolations.

 Ports